 My mom says that I should study for at least 2 hours each night, and my dad says just a half hour should be fine.
-Neither one of them know what they are talking about, so I should just skip studying all together.
+Neither one of them knows what they are talking about, so I should just skip studying altogether.

 Scientists cannot agree on the age of the universe.
 Some say it is 13.7 billion years old, some say it is only about 13 billion years old.
 That’s a difference of almost a billion years!
 It should be clear that because there is so much disagreement, then the 6000 year old universe should be carefully considered, as well.